 Under state law, regional planning commissions are enabled to participate in various regulatory and non-regulatory proceedings.
 The SWCRPC takes a very active role in reviewing every Act 250 application that it receives in order to determine conformance with the Regional Plan.
 If a conflict exists between the local and regional plans, the regional plan will be given effect over the municipal plan if a proposed development has a “substantial regional impact.”
 The SWCRPC is also active in other proceedings that have a bearing on the Region, such as Section 248, wetland permits, and the review of proposed state agency rules.
 The SWCRPC Board of Commissioners established a Permit Review Committee to review projects of regional significance.
-See the Implementation Chapter of the Regional Plan for more information on implementing the plan in Act 250 and Section 248 proceedings, determination of substantial regional impact, and a summary of a review for compatibility with municipal plans and plans of adjoining regions.
+See the Implementation Chapter of the Regional Plan (page 156) for more information on implementing the plan in Act 250 and Section 248 proceedings, determination of substantial regional impact, and a summary of a review for compatibility with municipal plans and plans of adjoining regions.